 The RICS – Royal Institution of Chartered Surveyors – expect their regulated surveyors to follow strict rules of conduct.
 These rules of conduct insist that RICS members have a Complaints Handling Procedure (known as a CHP) to deal with grievances against their firm.

 If you have asked for a copy of their CHP it's important to keep a copy of your request, whether it was by letter (send by recorded delivery), email (get a delivery receipt) or by phone (make a note of the date that you called the company and who you spoke to).

 RICS require that your complaint is handled by a designated complaints manager or by a senior member of the firm.
 These individuals should try to resolve your complaint.

-The Chartered Surveyor firm should let you know which ombudsman scheme they have forwarded your complaint to so that you can stay informed of its progress.
+The surveyor firm should let you know which ombudsman scheme they have forwarded your complaint to so that you can stay informed of its progress.